jhordannej/breaking-the-caribbean-SST-rainfall-link/README.md

 Then, run `jupyter-notebook`.
 Navgivate to `/code` folder and run notebooks.

 #### Alternative 2: View in Binder
-Notebooks can be viewed at [https://mybinder.org/v2/gh/jhordannej/breaking-the-caribbean-SST-rainfall-link/HEAD](https://mybinder.org/v2/gh/jhordannej/breaking-the-caribbean-SST-rainfall-link/HEAD).
+Notebooks can be viewed and run online at [https://mybinder.org/v2/gh/jhordannej/breaking-the-caribbean-SST-rainfall-link/HEAD](https://mybinder.org/v2/gh/jhordannej/breaking-the-caribbean-SST-rainfall-link/HEAD).
 Navigate to the `/code` folder and run the notebooks.
-No need to create a virtual environment since the `/binder` folder does this for you at build.
+No need to create a virtual environment since the Binder installs all required packages in `/binder/requirements.txt` for you at build.

 ## Additional Information
 ### Credits